flatiron-school/ds-time_series_modeling/README.md

 # ds-time_series_modeling

 This repository describes time series various modeling techniques in Python.
-It was created with love by Flatiron School 💙
+It was created with love by the Flatiron School.